nuree-cit/linux-project-load-balancer/README.md

 5-4.
 Change ssh key file path.

 5-5.
-Get IP addresses from droplets
+Get IP addresses from droplets and change.
 ![14](assets/14.png)
+> [!IMPORTANT]
+> You need the `ipv4` ip address, not a `private IP`

+5-5.
+Save file and exit.

 #### Now you are ready to connect your servers through `ssh`.